LilaHickey/LilaHickey.github.io/_posts/2020-01-28-easy-does-it.markdown

 ### Simplicity

-Just by existing the conditional in option #2 adds complexity, which is in turn increases exposure to errors and performance problems.
+Just by existing, the conditional in option #2 adds complexity, which in turn increases exposure to errors and performance problems.

 *   What if the conditional logic is wrong, and references the ‘filepath’ attribute when it isn’t available?
 Now we have failed at our fundamental task: to protect the user from a broken download link.
 *   Worse: _really_ bad logic could cause an explicit javascript error (e.g. referencing an undefined nested slice in the response object).
 In the absence of robust error-handling, we may render _the entire page_ unusable.